 Her Nahuatl was perfect, mind you.
 You have no idea what it is to have to adopt a language not your own, learn things you don't necessarily want to learn, then hear your mother tongue spoken so beautifully.
 You feel as if you're home again; it's familiar, it's what you grew up with, you're safe, you're known.
 I could have wept.
 I only get to speak it with those closest to me, and the one who was closest of all is gone.

 Anyway, she wanted a shrine.
 "Just for you, my youngest child?"
 I teased again.
 She was so small, yet somehow I also knew she was greater than all of us put together, even the white people.
-Yes, she said, a shrine, a teocalli where people could turn to her, where she would give my people her love, her compassion, her help, and her protection.
+Yes, she said, a shrine, a teocalli where people could turn to her, Coatlaxopeuh, "she who crushes the serpent;" a sacred place where people could pour out their hearts and find her love, her compassion, her help, and her protection.
 "Here I will hear their weeping and their sorrow.
 Here they will find help for their suffering."